DUKKHA IN DEPTH

 Buddha's central teachings are the Four Noble Truths.
 The Mahāsatipaṭṭhāna is the most detailed version of the Four Noble Truths in the Pali Cannon.
 All the translations in all available Western European languages were researched.
 My ideas are based on this text.

-K.E.Neumann's pioneering work gave us the first translations of the entire Pali Cannon into German.
+K.E.Neumann's pioneering work gave us the first translations of the entire Pali Cannon into German in 1929.
 However he paraphrased the Mahāsatipaṭṭhāna's Second and Third Truths.
 (Reducing circa 2,480 words to 370 words.)
-His work was then copied, translated, and became an English bestseller in 1962.
+His work was further translated in 1962, and became an English bestseller.

 The first three Truths discuss Dukkha, its beginnings, and endings.